Edward Winter (actor): Later career

 Winter starred in the 1979 NBC primetime drama Project UFO and was featured in the 1980 film A Change of Seasons.
+In 1979, Winter played the role of NASA astronaut Commander Buck Fulton in the 2-part episode of Salvage 1 titled "Golden Orbit."
 He appeared as the corrupt county commissioner Bob Gebhardt in the 1983 movie Porky's II: The Next Day, the romantic comedy The Buddy System (1984), and in From the Hip (1987), also directed by Porky's director Bob Clark.
 In 1980 he played Clark Gable in the TV movie The Scarlett O'Hara War.

-In 1982 he appeared in the Magnum, P.I. episode "Heal Thyself".
-Winter appeared in the season one episode of The A-Team, titled "Holiday in the Hills" in 1983.
-In 1985 he guest-starred as Capt.
-Hennessey in Episode 14, Season 4, Rules of the Game, of Cagney & Lacey.

 Winter co-starred in the 1986 TV movie A Christmas Gift as Thomas Renfield, with co-star John Denver.
 Three years later he portrayed Las Vegas entertainer Johnny Roman in Mike Hammer: Murder Takes All.
-Winter guest-starred in The Golden Girls 1989 episode "Blind Date" as John Quinn, a blind man who dates Blanche despite her reservations due to his disability.
-He appeared on a 1991 episode of the television series Night Court as Clarence Egan.
-He appeared as Charlton 'Charlie' Chambers (as Ed Winter) in a 1990 episode of Columbo, "Rest in Peace, Mrs. Columbo".
+He appeared as murder victim Charlton 'Charlie' Chambers (as Ed Winter) in a 1990 episode of Columbo, "Rest in Peace, Mrs. Columbo".
 Winter had a recurring role on the Fox sitcom Herman's Head from 1991 to 1994.
-Winter portrayed Mr. Crawford, an executive at Waterton Publishing, where the series lead character Herman Brooks (William Ragsdale) worked.

-He appeared in the 1995 Seinfeld episode "The Beard" playing Robert's boss.
-Winter was featured as the real-life character of Carl Lawson in a 1995 episode of UPN's Real Ghosts, also known as Haunted Lives: True Ghost Stories.
+Winter portrayed Mr. Crawford, an executive at Waterton Publishing.
+He was featured as the real-life character of Carl Lawson in a 1995 episode of UPN's Real Ghosts, also known as Haunted Lives: True Ghost Stories.
 He did voice work on such programs as The Real Adventures of Jonny Quest, Duckman, Aaahh!!!
 Real Monsters, The Angry Beavers, Fantastic Max, Paddington Bear and the animated film Adventures in Odyssey: Shadow of a Doubt.

 Death

-In 2001, aged 63, Winter died in Woodland Hills, California, of complications from Parkinson's disease.
+On March 8, 2001, Winter died at age 63 in Woodland Hills, California, of complications from Parkinson's disease.
 His ashes were scattered into the Pacific Ocean.